tariksavas/tarject/README.md

 - [TestFramework](#testframework)

 ## Introduction
 Tarject is a framework developed for Unity Engine to prevent tight coupling between software modules.
+It is a highly optimized and readable framework, using as little reflection as possible in Bind and Injection operations.

 ## Installation
 - In Unity, open Window/Package Manager